jukibom/ebay2hermes/README.md

 ===========

 Simple php script to convert an eBay exported CSV to a myHermes compatible import CSV.

 BONUS: At the time of writing, myHermes has a really weird bug concerning importing 'ghost' sales from previous imports.
-I've told them months ago, they don't seem to care.
+I've told them months ago with detailed reports.
+I know what causes it, they don't seem to care.
 This script fixes it.

 This script:
   * Prompts the user to combine multiple orders into a single parcel